sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.

-Specifically, permissionless ownership systems about storing and transferring tokens (values).
+Specifically, to build permissionless ownership systems about storing and transferring tokens (values).

 The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously,